- January 1, 2016

 5) Test coverage by use case

 Use case testing technique covers an application on the transaction by transaction basis.
 Use case covers a user interaction with the system for different tasks.
 It is a sequence of steps describing user and system interaction.
-Traceability metrics from the test case to use case will help us identify the test coverage.
+Traceability metrics from the test case to the use case will help us identify the test coverage.